ranjitgautam828-eng/cybersecurity-fundamentals/computing/The_Stack.md

 - [ ] Read `argv[1]` at `[rsp+16]` and dereference it
 - [ ] Run with different numbers of arguments, verify argc changes
 - [ ] Trace `rsp` value before and after a `pop` in GDB

+Part 2 compe after we are done with other other section from 1- 7.
+As it contain advance topics: